gvwilson/change/power/index.md

 <section class="exercise" markdown="1">

-### Exercise
+### Exercise: Power Mapping

-1. Pick a small but desirable change in your local environment.
-1. In a group, create a power map.
+1. Pick a small but desirable change in your local environment and create a power map for it.

-Alternatively, translate the description of Sabina's environment below into a power map.
+1. Alternatively, translate the description of Sabina's environment below into a power map.

 </section>

 ## Sabina's Power Map

--   The *VP of Human Resources* is generally supportive of DEI initiatives but doesn't really understand open source and open science
+-   The *VP of Human Resources* is generally supportive of DEI initiatives but doesn't really understand open source and open science.
 -   The *VP of Research* thinks that
-    "all this diversity stuff" distracts people from "real work"
+    "all this diversity stuff" distracts people from "real work."
--   The *Chief Counsel* worries about intellectual property loss and the risk of violating data privacy regulations
+-   The *Chief Counsel* worries about intellectual property loss and the risk of violating data privacy regulations.
--   The *Director of IT* contributes to open source projects in their spare time, but feels depressed whenever they think about the quality of most scientists' code
+-   The *Director of IT* contributes to open source projects in their spare time, but feels depressed whenever they think about the quality of most scientists' code.
--   The other two *senior data analysts* are both supporters of the [FAIR Principles][fair], and believe that data analysis isn't valued as highly by the company as it should be
+-   The other two *senior data analysts* are both supporters of the [FAIR Principles][fair], and believe that data analysis isn't valued as highly by the company as it should be.
 -   The *junior data analysts* on their teams are mostly concerned about meeting performance targets and polishing their CVs…
--   …except for the one *self-professed libertarian* who believes that white men are now victims of discrimination
+-   …except for the one *self-professed libertarian* who believes that white men are now victims of discrimination.